 When an adult suffers such an injury he or she has the option of filing a personal injury lawsuit with the help of a Greenville personal injury attorney in order to recover compensation for their medical expenses, loss of income, pain and suffering, etc.

 Children (i.e. minors who are less than 18 years old) in Georgia are also able to recover personal injury damages in court, but because of the victims’ young age, child injury cases are unique in several respects.

 This article illustrates how personal injury claims involving minors in Georgia operate and explains how they are unique.

-If you are interested in filing a personal injury claim on behalf of a minor in Georgia, be sure to consult with our local personal injury attorneys for case specific information.
+If you are interested in filing a personal injury claim on behalf of a minor in Georgia, be sure to consult with our local Atlanta personal injury attorneys for case specific information.

 Personal Injury Claims Involving Minors in Georgia

 Minors in Georgia are not legally allowed to file lawsuits.

 However, in most instances the court will allow a parent (or legal guardian) to file a personal injury lawsuit on their injured child’s behalf.

 When this happens, the parent often files two separate claims; one to compensate the parent and the other to compensate the child.